livingdocsIO/kubernetes-gcloud-showcase/README.md

 terraform apply
 ```

-The `kubectl` tool can be authenticated with a simple `gcloud container clusters get-credentials`.
+The `kubectl` tool can be authenticated with a simple `gcloud container clusters get-credentials livingdocs`.